apache/pekko-connectors/docs/src/main/paradox/udp.md

 # UDP

-The UDP connector provides Akka Stream flows that allow for sending and receiving UDP datagrams.
+The UDP connector provides Apache Pekko Stream flows that allow for sending and receiving UDP datagrams.

 @@project-info{ projectId="udp" }